 If you say you want to keep a financed car in your bankruptcy papers, the lender will send you a reaffirmation agreement with the same terms as your old deal.

 Getting court approval of the reaffirmation agreement.
-After agreeing on the terms, you'll sign the reaffirmation agreement and file it with the bankruptcy court.
+After agreeing on the terms, you'll sign and file the reaffirmation agreement with the bankruptcy court.
 The judge will decide whether the reaffirmation agreement is in your best interests at a hearing by considering your income, the amount you owe, and the car's value.
 The judge might decide that the reaffirmation will create an undue hardship for you or your family and disallow it if you still owe significantly more than the car's value or if it would be a struggle to make the payment.

 Your attorney can approve the reaffirmation agreement.
 Your bankruptcy attorney can sign the reaffirmation agreement attesting that it is in your best interests, which will let you avoid the hearing.
 The court will automatically approve it.

-Did you know Nolo has been making the law easy for over fifty years?
-It's true—and we want to make sure you find what you need.
-Below you'll find more articles explaining how bankruptcy works.
+Did you know Nolo has made the law accessible for over fifty years?
+It's true, and we want to ensure you find what you need.
+Below, you'll find more articles explaining how bankruptcy works.
 And don't forget that our bankruptcy homepage is the best place to start if you have other questions!

-Our Editor's Picks for You |
+Our Editor's Picks for You

-More Like This |
+More Like This

-Consider Before Filing Bankruptcy |
+Consider Before Filing Bankruptcy

-Helpful Bankruptcy Sites |
+Helpful Bankruptcy Sites

 We wholeheartedly encourage research and learning, but online articles can't address all bankruptcy issues or the facts of your case.
 The best way to protect your assets in bankruptcy is by hiring a local bankruptcy lawyer.